Cobp/Cobp/README.md

-Hello, my name is @Cobp, student of the Systems Engineering career, with experience in (C #, C ++, HTML, JS, JSX, SQL ...)
+Hello, my name is @Cobp, student of the Systems Engineering career, with experience in (C #, C ++, HTML, JS, JSX, SQL ...) and eager to learn more...

-I am passionate about software development, whether for commercial or entertainment worlds.
-In my free time, I enjoy music, video games and coffee.
+I am passionate about software development and 3D development and modeling, whether for the commercial or entertainment world.
+In my free time, I enjoy music, video games, and coffee.
 - ❤ Proactive, polite, organized.